3vcloud/dsoal-GW1/DSOAL-GW1_readme.txt

 sources.”
 If you try DSOAL-GW1 and your log file is full of warnings that say, “Assigning a source for software buffer that was previously deferred as per Guild Wars hack,” then DSOAL-GW1 is probably not suitable for that game.
+Additionally, the default rolloff fudge factor is probably not suitable for anything besides Guild Wars and would likely need to be changed to 1.0 via the environment variable.

 - Chthon